How do you know when your Tank is ready for an Anemone?

 Maintaining a reef aquarium can be quite a challenge for an aquarist.
-To preserve the health of all the inhabitants of the reef aquarium, it is necessary to constantly maintain certain water parameters and to follow strict feeding rules so the inhabitants of the aquarium do not starve.
+If you would like to preserve the health of all inhabitants in the reef aquarium, it is necessary to constantly maintain certain water parameters and to follow strict feeding rules.
+So, the inhabitants of the aquarium do not starve.
 One type of reef inhabitant that novice aquarists often have problems with is the anemone.

-In this article, you will find a lot of information about anemones in general, as well as some detailed tips for their care.
-Before placing an anemone in your aquarium, read this guide so you are more prepared for the test.
+In this article, you will find a lot of information about anemones, as well as some detailed tips for their care.
+Before placing an anemone in your aquarium, read this guide, so you are more prepared for the test.

 These creatures look like flowers, but anemones are predatory animals.
 An anemone consists of a polyp and a body.
 These creatures can have from a few dozen to several hundred tentacles.